Robert Richard Torrens: Spread and current legislation

 So successful was the outcome that it was adopted in the rest of Australia and in many countries throughout the world.
 The system became known as the Torrens title, and the Act sometimes referred to as the "Torrens Title Act 1858".

-Torrens visited Victoria in 1860 and assisted in bringing in the new system in that colony.
+Torrens visited Victoria in 1860.
 He also helped the other colonies to introduce their own variations of the system: Queensland adopted the 1859 version, while New South Wales, Tasmania and Victoria based their legislation on the 1861 reforms.
 New Zealand, Malaysia and some states in the US followed; the system has since been widely adopted throughout the world.

 In 1862, Torrens published A handy book on the Real Property Act of South Australia:..., which is now available in full online.

 In South Australia, the Act was substantially revised in 1886, and Real Property Act 1886 (with various amendments) remains the basis of property law in South Australia.

 Credit for the act

 Some have challenged the notion that responsibility for the introduction of the successful system lies with Torrens, and it has been asserted that Anthony Forster, then editor of the South Australian Register, made the original suggestion.
-In the preface to his book, The South Australian System of Conveyancing by Registration of Title, published at Adelaide in 1859, Torrens stated that his interest in the question had been aroused 22 years before through the misfortunes of a relation and friend, and that he had been working on the problem for many years.
 He also said that the idea was based on principles used in transferring shipping property, of which he would have gained experience in his early career as a customs official, both in London and Adelaide (1836–1852).
 His experience as Registrar-General (1852–1858), as a landowner himself, and the influence of politicians such as Forster and W. H. Burford and lawyers such as Richard Bullock Andrews, Henry Gawler and W. C. Belt, would have influenced him close to home.

 Torrens was also familiar with a report presented to the British House of Commons on 15 May 1857, supplied by the Clare lawyer Ulrich Hübbe LLD, who had detailed knowledge of the real property laws of the Hanseatic League cities and whose doctorate in laws from Hamburg University dealt with this topic.
 His input added to the practical application of the method in law, and Torrens worked on this aspect further.
 With the support of Carl Muecke and the influential German community, he fought it through Parliament despite vigorous opposition from the legal profession.

 There seems to be little doubt in the sources that the successful application of the new system in South Australia was largely the result of Torrens' preparation and attention to detail.